 - Applicants must earn a minimum cumulative GPA of 3.0.

-- Applicants must complete the following pre-requisite coursework (science major level courses) prior to matriculation, with a pre-requisite GPA of 3.0 or higher.
+- Applicants must complete the following pre-requisite coursework (science major level courses) at the time of application, with a pre-requisite GPA of 3.0 or higher.
 It is required that applicants earn a grade of C (see note) or better in all coursework:

 - One semester of general biology with lab